doronharitan/autoencoder/README.md

 ```

-explain how to run it
-What we wanted to achive
-what we chose to look on and why,
-what was the results.
-add analysis woth diffrent colors

-what question it rises -
-1. regarding how the code changes with time, how it learns to map the featuers
-2. regarding what happens if I will extract the feature using dim reduction teqnicques like umap and pca instead of the encoder will the network learn?
-3. what happen if I will change the task will the new network learn the same map?
-and than add body prediction
-add transfer and etc
- #######explain about the fc2 option
- ######add what is the requirments of the metadata format. what is the datapoints labels that I have
 ## Results
 The train model that was tested below was trained on a randomly chosen train/test set (from the 3 possible provided by UCF-101 dataset).
 The model was trained and thus, tested on 55 classes from the 101 possible classes in UCF-101 dataset.